walles/ttt/README.md

   * When the user passes something, deduct one needs-practice points
   * Try to take every other question from the needs-practice table if there's something in there
+  * For each possible question, keep track of how long it took the user to answer it the last time they got it right
 * Adapt to the system's theme (dark / light)
 * Make the home screen look sensible on different resolutions